Volunteers are a driving force for the Future Problem Solving Program!

 (6 hour day shift and/or 3 hour evening shift)

-Below are some of the ways you can volunteer and be a part of Future Problem Solvers:
+Below are some of the ways you can volunteer all year long for Future Problem Solvers:

 It is not necessary to be a teacher to coach Future Problem Solving.
 Teachers, retired teachers, parents, and community volunteers are all welcome to participate.
 As a coach, it is your job to motivate and train students to use the six-step problem solving process.
 By training students in the program, you are encouraging students to think about the future.
 You are also providing them with a set of tools that they will be able to apply to life's many challenges.
 Contact your Affiliate for more information.